Mini-Z: Racing

 There are many different racing leagues for these cars around the world.
 In Canada & the United States, RCP tracks are the standard in racing surface.
 The tracks are made from interlocking mats of EVA foam that are about 1/2" thick.
 They have a two surfaces on each tile; one is rough to allow for high traction and the flip-side is smoother to offer a more challenging racing experience.
 In Asia and European countries, Ozite-type carpet is a popular surface.
 There is less traction compared to the RCP, so traction is more difficult to obtain.

 The popularity of Mini-Z is partly due to the relatively low cost of the stock car compared to 1/10 scale RC racing and the small space requirement.
 This is all relative though as a fully adjustable Mini-Z with high power motor, upgraded electronics and radio, suspension and exotic material support parts can easily end up on the expense level of some of the larger scales of RC racing.
 However, unlike 1/10 scale racing, a moderately modified Mini-Z can be fully competitive.

 Most Mini-Z motors are already over powered.
 Batteries and motor are not the key to winning.
-This is unlike 1/10 scale racing where it is impossible to win without factory sponsorships that supply batteries that are handpicked from a production lot.
 Driving is a lot more important than equipment.
 A full-scale race course can be set up in the driveway of a home, and with the RCP tracks, it can be taken down in less than 15 minutes with help from a few racers.
 They are seen as a great way to get into RC racing.